Esri/resource-proxy/README.md

     * **rateLimit**: The maximum number of requests with a particular referer over the specified **rateLimitPeriod**.
     * **rateLimitPeriod**: The time period (in minutes) within which the specified number of requests (rate_limit) sent with a particular referer will be tracked.
 The default value is 60 (one hour).
     * **hostRedirect**: The real URL to use instead of the "alias" one provided in the `url` property and that should be redirected.
 Example: `<serverUrl url="http://fakedomain" hostRedirect="http://172.16.85.2"/>`.

+The .NET version of the proxy supports these additional configuration parameters:

+* **logMethod="["class"|"file"|""]"** : When set to `class` the log will look at the `logClassTypeName` attribute for the name of a class to use for logging.
+When set to `file` or if omitted, then the logger will log to a file if such file name is specified with the `logFile` attribute.
+* **logClassTypeName="Fully.Qualified.ClassType.Name"** : Fully qualified name of class to be used as a log.
+If the class cannot be created, an `InvalidOperationException` will be thrown.

 Note: Refresh the proxy application after updates to the proxy.config have been made.